30 Notable alumni of

 -

-Jorge Jamil Mahuad Witt is an Ecuadorian lawyer, academic and former politician.
-He was the 41st president of Ecuador from 10 August 1998 to 21 January 2000.
+Jorge Jamil Mahuad Witt is an Ecuadorian lawyer, academic and former politician who served the 41st president of Ecuador from 1998 until he was deposed in a coup in 2000.
+He previously served as the 17th mayor of Quito from 1992 to 1998.

 -